brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary.md

 {{< img src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" proc="Cloudinary" >}}

-Now, without further ado, here's the relevant code.[^styling] Of course, you must insert your own Cloudinary "cloud name" in the `$myCloud` variable to make this work for your Hugo project.
+Now, without further ado, here's the relevant code.[^defaults] [^styling] Of course, you must insert your own Cloudinary "cloud name" in the `$myCloud` variable to make this work for your Hugo project.

+[^defaults]: Thanks to [Sujal Gurung](https://github.com/dinesh-58) for the excellent suggestion that I use Hugo's [`default` function](https://gohugo.io/functions/default/) for cleaner code than what I originally had here!
+Somehow, I'd missed reading about that one all this time.

 [^styling]: If you need to figure out the CSS classes involved (other than the auto-generated one that's specific to each image), feel free to check the [site repo](https://github.com/brycewray/hugo-site).